Old Fashioned Texas Sheet Cake with Sour Cream

 • ¼ cup cocoa

-• 1 box 1 pound confectioners’ sugar (sift it first to remove lumps – otherwise icing remains lumpy)
+• 16 ounces powdered sugar sift it first to remove lumps – otherwise icing remains lumpy

 • Chopped Pecans optional